aburke1605/battery-portal/README.md

 This logic and the reverse is implemented in `encode_frame` and `decode_frame` functions which are called in `transmit` and `receive`, respectively.

-An example radio message is as follows:
+A simplified example radio message is as follows:
 ```
 byte | data
 -----------